ajays191/Online-Grocery-Ordering-App/README.md

 # Online-Grocery-Ordering-App
-**Project Title: ** Online Grocery Ordering App Role: Business Analyst Tools Used: ChatGPT, Canva, Copy.ai, Quillbot Domain: E-Commerce
+**Project Title: **
-Overview:
+	•	Online Grocery Ordering App Role: Business Analyst Tools Used: ChatGPT, Canva, Copy.ai, Quillbot Domain: E-Commerce **Overview:**
-The goal of this project was to design a user-centric mobile app for ordering groceries online.
+	•	The goal of this project was to design a user-centric mobile app for ordering groceries online.
 The platform targeted busy customers who prefer doorstep delivery of 			essential items like fruits, vegetables, snacks, and packaged foods.

 **Responsibilities:**
 	•	Conducted requirement elicitation from a fictional client scenario.